FameDoze2point0/FameDoze2point0/README.md

 <h2> About Me </h2>

-- 🔭 I am currently studying for a Bachelor's degree in Computer Science at the University of Picardie Jules Verne in France.
-In order to continue for a master's degree then a PhD.
+- 🔭 I am currently studying for a Master's degree in Computer Science at the University of Picardie Jules Verne in France.
+Operational Research is my field of interest, and I am focusing on the p-center problem and its variants.
+My goal for my PhD is to deepen my understanding of this field.
+I'm opened to study quantic computer science especially in algorithms conception and optimization for the combinatory problems and NP-problems.

-- 🌱 I’m currently learning Git, LateX, Graph Theory, AI (Deep learning) and even more
+- 🌱 I’m currently learning Operation Research, some mathematical methods for optimization.

-- 💬 Ask me about SQL, C
+- 💬 Ask me about C/C++

 - 🎯 University lecturer and Researcher